Type of qualification

 - Some qualifications let you choose what subject you'd like to specialise in.
 Your major or endorsement is what you will take the majority of your courses in.

-- Schedule A Part One compulsory courses – 60 credits
+- Part One: Schedule A core courses – 60 credits

 This is a parts-based qualification.
 This means there are regulations around your completion of Part One before progressing to Part Two, etc.